usnistgov/md_spa/CONTRIBUTING.rst

 For docstrings, please use the `numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

+If a new module is added, be sure to add it to the appropriate .rst file in the docs directory.

 Working on issues
 ------------------

 After an issue is created, the progress of the issues is tracked on the `GitLab issue board <https://git@gitlab.nist.gov/jac16/md-spaboards>`_.
 The maintainers will update the state using `labels <https://git@gitlab.nist.gov/jac16/md-spalabels>`_ .
 Once an issue is ready for review a Merge Request can be opened.

 Merge Request Guidelines
 --------------------------